Skip to main content

 Department of Physics and Engineering

-Centered on our Jesuit mission, the Physics and Engineering Department teaches you how to think critically and solve problems like a scientist.
+Centered on our Jesuit mission, the Department of Physics and Engineering teaches you how to think critically and solve problems like a scientist.
 Studying everything from the behavior of atoms to the physics of new materials in a liberal arts environment will give you a perspective that many other institutions can’t provide.
 In addition to your technical training, you’ll have superior oral and written communication skills that employers and graduate schools value.

 student smiling on campus